jarvisdreams9/cfn-samples/readme.md

 Conditions:
   MyCondition: [1, 'eq', '1']
 ```
-Though this solves many simple use cases, for slight intermediate levels we will need to write this:
+Though this solves many simple use cases, for slightly intermediate levels we will need to write this:
 ```YAML
 Conditions:
   MyCondition1: [1, 'eq', '1']